Rebellion of the Blob!

 UE4 | C++ | HLSL

-- Designed and Engineered Blob's Apperance
+- Blob's Apperance and Abilities

 Over the course of this project, I've worked to develop the slime effect used for the playable character.
 It's achieved using a ray marching shader that draws based on smooth unions between a base sphere and UE4's global distance field.
 This is combined with various invisible physics objects within the Blob to give it the appearance of momentum during movement, and dripping over ledges.
 After our first semester, I overhauled the effect to deform the Blob's mesh itself to fit the slime.
 This came to benefit lighting accuracy, performance, and maximum ability ranges.